| Begrafenis /Burial - Waasten - 04/07/2007 Hieronder een aantal foto's van de begrafenis van 3 Britse

 a preserved section of the wartime railway has been restored.

 This now forms part of a walking and cycle path.
+The re-interment came eight days before the state ceremony

 to mark the 90th anniversary of the Battie of Passchendaele,